bjuppa/twbs-blade-testenv/readme.md

 Install the repo version in the project directory (you may need to delete the directory `vendor/fewagency/twbs-blade` first)
 > composer update fewagency/twbs-blade --prefer-source

-Go to the package directory
+Go into the package directory
 > cd vendor/fewagency/twbs-blade

-Make the branch push to remote `origin` instead of remote `composer`
+Make the current branch of the twbs-blade package push to a remote where you have permissions (modify this command as needed)
-> git branch fluent-html -u origin/fluent-html
+> git branch -u origin/fluent-html